Product literature: Operating manuals

 Operating manuals are a type of instructional literature designed to assist a consumer in using a product.
 The goal of operating manuals is to offer the consumer a series of replicable events that they should be able to follow to utilise the product in its intended form.
-(Popham, 1967).
 They will typically contain a written and illustrated guide that outlines the product specifications, make and model number, methods of operation and general safety warnings.
 (Asset Insights, 2013).

 The safety messages and warnings that operating manuals provide are intended to encourage cautious and informed behaviour for the consumer using the product.
-(Showers, Celuch & Lust, 1993).
 Operating manuals may also contain information regarding the product's warranty and the terms and conditions that the consumer agrees to upon purchasing the product.

-Two examples of operating manuals are an owner's manual and a user guide.
-Both serve a similar function, though an owner's manual is usually a more comprehensive account and is thus reserved for more technologically complex products.
-Both may also be seen elsewhere referred to under the umbrella terms 'instruction sheet' or 'technical literature'.
-(Flukecal, 2021).
-(Barbour, 2018).